Economy picking up pace, industry needs to increase risk taking appetite: PM Modi | Business

 Prime Minister Narendra Modi on Wednesday said that the country's economic growth is picking up pace again and the domestic industry needs to enhance its risk-taking appetite.

-He also said that taking reforms is a matter of conviction for the government, which is ready to take all risks in the national interest.
+Noting the recent reforms taken by the government, the Prime Minister said that bringing reforms is a matter of conviction for his government, which is ready to take all risks in the national interest.

 ''We have taken bold decisions.
 Reforms continued even during pandemic.
 The government is doing reforms not out of compulsion but out of conviction,'' he said while addressing the CII's annual meeting.